blinkenrocket/webedit-react/README.md

 Now you can access the web interface via http://127.0.0.1:8080

+#### Deployment

+The [production release](https://editor.blinkenrocket.de) is hosted at Firebase.
+To deploy a new version, execute the following commands on your local machine:

+  $ FIREBASE_PROJECT_ID='blinkenrocket' FIREBASE_API_KEY='<api key>' FIREBASE_AUTH_DOMAIN='editor.blinkenrocket.de' yarn build-firebase
+  $ firebase login
+  $ firebase deploy -m "some explanation what this release changes"

 ## Notes

 * if you want to test the interface from other devices use `webpack-dev-server --host <ip-adress-of-your-computer>`